Happyseaweed/universalGravity/README.md

 # universalGravity
 A program made with Java in Processing that simulates how different planets effect each other's orbits.
+NOTE: The uploaded file is a processing file, not a .java file.

 Controls:
   [Left mouse button] = spawn a new planet.